 This became an ever changing piece of art work, which I adore.
 Possum would add strands but later found great enjoyment in pulling all the pieces off the sticky surface and hearing the ripping sound as she did it.

 It was in my local craft store that I’d spotted this adorable coloured ball of wool.
 Once I got home I decided to start roughly snipping at the thread and making lengths of wool 5cm-8cm in length.
-Children helping prepare for this activity can obviously use formal or informal ways of measuring or simply making an estimate.
+Children helping prepare for this activity can obviously use formal or informal ways of measuring or simply making an estimation.

 Possum was watching me as I was doing this and it gave me an opportunity to discuss and highlight the colours that were appearing and disappearing.